krshrimali/Deep-Learning-on-the-Weekends/Computer-Vision/Algorithms/YOLO_Object_Detection.md

 **Object Detector** : Combination of Object Locator and Object Recognizer.

-### Traditionally :**
+### Traditionally :

-1. Sliding Window : Used to look objects at diff. locations & scales (expensive operations) - aspect ratio of object - usually assumed to be fixed.
+1. Sliding Window : Used to look objects at different locations & scales (expensive operations) - aspect ratio of object - usually assumed to be fixed.

 2. R-CNN, Fast R-CNN : Used Selective Search - for - narrowing down number of